vinayakgajjewar/RaptorBackendApp/README.md

 ### Setup

-This project requires Java 8 to work correctly with Apache Spark.
+This project requires Java 1.8.0 to work correctly with Apache Spark.
+Additionally, deploying to Apache Tomcat requires Tomcat 9.

 In addition, you will need a MongoDB connection string to be able to connect to a cluster.
 It should look something like the following.